 In addition to car insurance, USAA also offers other types of insurance, including homeowners, renters, and life coverage.
 USAA's financial services include banks accounts, vehicle loans, mortgages, retirement planning, and more.

 In our ranking of the country’s best car insurance companies, USAA holds the top spot.
-In addition to affordable rates for young adults, USAA has an excellent reputation among its member-customers for its claims handling.
-More than 80% of USAA customers plan to renew their policies when they come due.
+In addition to affordable rates for young adults, USAA has an excellent reputation among its member-customers for its handling of claims.
+More than 83% of USAA customers who have filed claims say they plan to renew their policies when they come due.

 For our young driver driver profiles, USAA offers the best rates in our analysis.
 A male young adult driver profile could expect to pay $1,107 per year for their car insurance policy through USAA.
 The female profile has a study rate of $1,039 per year.
 Both are more than $400 below the average representative prices for our young adult driver profiles in our rate study of the nation's largest insurance companies.